Erzin, Turkey

-Erzin, also known as Yeşilkent, is a city in the province of Hatay, on the Mediterranean coast of Turkey.
+Erzin, also known as Yeşilkent, is a municipality and district of Hatay Province, Turkey.
+Its area is 258 km2, and its population is 41,558 (2022).
+It is on the Mediterranean coast.
 The mayor is Ökkeş Elmasoğlu (CHP).
-At the end of 2021, the district had a population of 41,677, of whom 31,732 lived in the city itself.

 Geography

 Erzin is on the west-facing flanks of the Nur Mountains and runs down to the Gulf of İskenderun on the Mediterranean coast.
 The climate is warm and wet in winter, hot and extremely humid in summer, when most people retreat further up into the pine-covered hills, or to the beach.

 Erzin is an attractive district well known for its high-quality citrus fruits, the major economic activity of the district.
 Grains and vegetables are also grown, especially since irrigation works were built in the 1960s.
 Today 65,000 m2 are planted with grains and another 65,000 m2 with all kind of citrus fruits including Navel orange, grapefruit and tangerines.
 Other income is generated by holidaymakers on the coast.
-The main road and the railway line between the cities of Osmaniye and Iskenderun run through here, and Iskenderun with its large steel plant has an effect on the economy of the whole region.
+The main road and the railway line between the cities of Osmaniye and İskenderun run through here, and Iskenderun with its large steel plant has an effect on the economy of the whole region.

-Erzin itself is a quiet market town of 31,732 people (at end 2021) providing government services to the district.
+Erzin itself is a quiet market town providing government services to the district.

+Composition

+There are 20 neighbourhoods in Erzin District: